How to Extract Meeting Action Items into Notion Tasks Automatically (Mac, 2026)

 So how do you actually pull action items out of your notes?
 There are three realistic options.

-Option 1: Manually Add an "Action Items" Field (the baseline)
+Option 1: Add an "Action Items" field manually (the baseline)

 The most reliable approach is to build separate "Decisions" and "Action Items" fields into your meeting template from the start.